MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-E-General-Contracting-Requirements/part-532-Contract-Financing/subpart-532.1-Financing-Other-Than-Commercial-Purchase/section-532.111.md

-##### 532.111 Contract clauses for non-commercial purchases. #####
+##### 532.111 Contract Clauses for non-commercial purchases (FAR DEVIATION). #####

-Link to an amendment published at 89 FR 55086, July 3, 2024.Link to an amendment published at 89 FR 55088, July 3, 2024.

-(a) *FAR deviation.* GSA has a FAR deviation that allows use of the clause at 552.232-1 in lieu of the FAR clause at 52.232-1.
-Insert the clause at 552.232-1, Payments, in solicitations and contracts when a fixed-price supply contract, a fixed-price service contract, or a contract for nonregulated communication services is contemplated, in lieu of the FAR clause at 52.232-1.

-(b) *Construction contracts.* Insert the clause at 552.232-5, Payments under Fixed-Price Construction Contracts, in solicitations and contracts when a fixed-price construction contract is contemplated.
+Construction contracts.
+Insert the clause at 552.232-5, Payments under Fixed-Price Construction Contracts, in solicitations and contracts when a fixed-price construction contract is contemplated.

-[86 FR 55520, Oct.
-6, 2021]
+[89 FR 55088, July 3, 2024]